-If you’re enjoying this post, why not stay in touch?
+If you’re enjoying this post on writing a novel tips, why not stay in touch?
 Everyone who joins my mailing list receives a bunch of tools for writers, including lists of publishers and book reviewers, the first chapter of my novel, Pariah’s Lament, and also a free 150-page eBook on the craft of writing.
 Simply fill out the form below!

 3. Discipline and Perseverance Will See You To The End

 There’ll come many a moment when writing a novel that you just want to give up and burn every page that contains even a blotch of ink to do with the story.

 Creating a story so intricate and huge—tens if not hundreds of thousands of words—is a difficult thing.
 To see us to the end takes grit and determination.
 The waves of highs and lows will be ridden, and for many, those waves may prove too much.
 Enthusiasm will wane, blocks will form in writers’ minds, and the stream of words will tumble to a trickle.
 It’s then you must persevere.
 ‘Keep on keepin’, on no matter how rough it gets’, to quote the great Nolan Porter.